maujavier91/letters-minigame/README.md

-# Enara Health • Fullstack Interview • Letters game!
+# Fullstack Interview • Letters game!

 *Version 1.4*

-## This is a coding challenge for applicants interested in joining Enara Health.
+## This is a coding challenge.

 We ask you to *read this file completetly* **before** you begin working on your solution.
 After reading all the instructions, please **estimate** when you expect to complete and deliver your solution and **send us a brief note**.